Failure. Let's Talk About It.

 Why is failure such a negative thing?
 Don't be too hard on yourself if you give it your best shot.

 Why don’t we focus on celebrating the individuals who try to achieve something difficult?
-Without failure, we wouldn’t have 99% of inventions that exist today, life expectancy would be low, records would never be broken, and the world as it is today would not exist.
+Without failure, we wouldn’t have 99% of the inventions that exist today, life expectancy would be low, records would never be broken, and the world as it is today would not exist.

 I’ve had my share of failures, especially these past few years.
 I would go as far as to say I’ve had more failures than successes.
 But most people only see my list of successes, accolades, promotions, etc. I’ve been rejected for jobs that I really wanted, pitched to, and rejected by countless potential customers and investors, and I have launched/shut down several startups.
 The list is endless.
 All of this led me to where I am at today.
 And I'm not done yet.